AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

   <figcaption><b> Figure 18. </b> Schematic of the discharged-reset circuit using a J270 JFET instead of a bipolar transistor for the BOOT0 discharge. </figcaption>
 </figure>

 As the simulation shows, the JFET does the job perfectly: it *instantly* grounds BOOT0, discharging it immediately.
-The problem now is... it does the job way too well. :numref:`jfet_simulation_zoom` shows the zoomed-in version of the plot in :numref:`jfet_simulation`.
+The problem now is... it does the job way too well.
+FIgure 19 shows the zoomed-in version of the plot in figure 18.
 The plot shows that the JFET discharges BOOT0 so fast that the pin reaches its low threshole even before nRST reaches its high, meaning that the when the MCU samples BOOT0 -- after nRST has reached high logic -- BOOT0 will already be at low state.
 This means that the circuit will never go into DFU mode, only reset to flash!

 <!-- .. _jfet_simulation_zoom : -->
 <figure>
   <img src="../../images/reset_article/jfet_discharge_simulation_zoom.svg" width="800" align="middle"/>
-  <figcaption><b> Figure 19. </b> Zoomed-in exceprt of the plot in :numref:`jfet_simulation` showing the rise and falltimes of BOOT0 and nRST and their thresholds during the simulation of the JFET-discharged circuit of figure 17. </figcaption>
+  <figcaption><b> Figure 19. </b> Zoomed-in exceprt of the plot in figure 18 showing the rise and falltimes of BOOT0 and nRST and their thresholds during the simulation of the JFET-discharged circuit of figure 17. </figcaption>
 </figure>

 ### 3.5 JFET reset with delayed discharge

-To delay the JFET discharge time, all that is needed is to add a resistor to the JFET, as shown in :numref:`reset4`.
-The time simulation of this circuit to a press, hold and release of the push button is shown in :numref:`delayed_discharge_simulation`.
+To delay the JFET discharge time, all that is needed is to add a resistor to the JFET, as shown in figure 20.
+The time simulation of this circuit to a press, hold and release of the push button is shown in figure 21.

 <!-- .. _reset4 : -->
 <figure>